hoxo-m/deltatest/README.md

 correlation.
 To simplify the application of this method, the **deltatest** package has been developed.

-First, we prepare a data frame that includes columns of the number of clicks and page-views aggregated for each user.
+To see how to use this package, we prepare a data frame that includes columns of the number of clicks and page-views aggregated for each user.
 This data frame also contains a column indicating whether each user was assigned to the control or treatment group.

 ``` r
 library(dplyr)